stardust66/ng-lab-face-recognition/README.md

 work, use jupyter's [nbviewer](https://nbviewer.jupyter.org/) and paste in the notebook URL or click [here](https://nbviewer.jupyter.org/github/StPauls-Computer-Science/ng-lab-face-recognition/blob/master/Embeddings_Test.ipynb).

+#### A Note About Test Images
+I've provided three pictures of myself and Sam Henderson, who agreed to have his pictures put online.
+For other pictures referenced in the notebook, just find some pictures online or get some from Google Images.

 ## Visualizing the saved model
 ```
 python log_saved.py